10th MAINE VOLUNTEER INFANTRY

 Highest Rank: Pvt.

-By 1889 the Moran family was residing in Snohomish, perhaps drawn here by the timber industry.
-If that was the case, Allan must have been experiencing difficulties applying his lumberman’s trade because, in November of that year he requested a government disability pension claiming inability to perform manual labor based on his Harper’s Ferry-era ailments.
+By 1889 the Moran family was residing in Snohomish, Snohomish Co.
+WA Terr. /State.
+Perhaps they had been drawn to the Puget Sound area by the timber industry.
+If that was the case, Allan must have been experiencing difficulties applying his lumber laborer’s trade because, in November of that year he requested a U.S. Government disability pension claiming inability to perform manual labor based on his12/62 Harper’s Ferry-era sickness.
 In this process he claimed to have been honorably discharged from the U.S. Army in January, 1863.
-There is no evidence the request was ever granted.
+There is no evidence the pension request was ever granted.

 During the last year of his life Allen Moran was a member of the local police force and “a familiar figure to Snohomish people.”
-During his period he continued to be plagued by “stomach trouble” which, in February, 1895 took him to the Everett hospital.
-It was here, on Sunday night the 22nd day of the month that the former Union private would die from what would later be diagnosed as “stomach cancer.”
-He was 54 or 55 years.
+Throughout this period he continued to be plagued by “stomach trouble” which, in February, 1895 took him to the hospital in nearby Everett Snohomish Co., WA.